-There is no shortage of standards for school leaders in the United States.
-Several professional associations have created them to measure leadership behaviors by holding school leaders accountable to their performance standards.
-The most well known of all of them is the "ISLLC (Interstate School Leaders Licensure Consortium) standards formulated and adopted by the Chief State School Officers, usually state superintendents or commissioners, in 1996.
-These standards, in turn, have served as the national foundation for standards prescribing the competencies future administrators should have in a great many states in the United States.
-The ISLLC Standards, for example, are the foundation for the competencies currently required of new California school administrators.
-The main thrust of these standards is on instructional leadership with an emphasis on assessment and accountability.
+- No shortage of standards for school leaders in the United States.
+Several professional associations have created them to measure leadership behaviors by holding school leaders accountable to their performance standards. - ISLLC (Interstate School Leaders Licensure Consortium) standards formulated and adopted by the Chief State School Officers in 1996.
+These standards, in turn, have served as the national foundation for standards prescribing the competencies future administrators should have in a great many states in the United States. - The main thrust of these standards is on instructional leadership with an emphasis on assessment and accountability.
 This reflects a change from earlier standards that focused more on management competencies such as knowledge and application of school law and finance."
 (National University, 2007).
-Below are the ISLLC Standards: